koreakit/korea-for-woocommerce/readme.txt

 = Manual installation =

 The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.

+== Frequently Asked Questions ==

+= Where can I activate korean payment ? =

+Korean payment gateways are premium addons and not yet available for the public.
+It will be available very soon.
+However, if you need this solution as soon as possible, you can get an early access by dropping me an email. [contact@greys.co](mailto:contact@greys.co)

+= Where can I find documentation ? =

+For help setting up and configuring, please refer to [our documentation](https://greys.co).

+= Where can I get support or talk to other users ? =

+If you get stuck, you can ask for help in the Plugin Forum.